TheFrug/Seekers-of-New-Tiena/Session 11 Prep.md

 NPCs:
  - [[Ricky Rat]]: Caravan guard who has now turned into a [[wererat-xmm|Wererat]] and is desperately trying to break into the office at the command of his new master, a cultist who can psychically control rats and wererats.
 	 - Goal: Get into Edith's Office and steal the [[Earthmother’s Scythe]]
-	 - Ricky Rat is being controlled by the [[Ratmancer]], a cultist of Talona
+	 - Ricky Rat is being controlled by the [[Ratmancer]], a [[Cult of Talona|cultist]] of [[Talona]]
 	 - If Ricky gets inside, he inspects the scythe for a moment before escaping through the stained-glass window in her office
  - [[Ratmancer]]: Is sitting on a swarm of rats atop the roof of the church commanding all nearby rats to do their bidding.
 They cackle with a rasp at the flowers around them growing on the roof as they slowly wilt from the mere presence of the Ratmancer
 	 - Use [[Ricky Rat]], the caravan guard the Ratmancer attacked the previous night, in order to steal the [[Earthmother’s Scythe]]
  - Clungunford's Farmboys: Four Firbolg farmhands went into town to investigate the situation with Edith and Merric.
-Some time after
+Some time after arriving and seeing the crowd, two of them abandoned the mission to chill in the tavern
  - [[Brother Merric]]: Shaggy-haired halfling [[cleric-xphb|Cleric]] of [[Chauntea]] with ties to the [[Cult of Talona]].
 The party instructed him to defend the church and the unconscious [[Pastor Edith]] with his life, and to not let anyone into the church
 	 - Keep Edith safe at all costs.
  - [[Pastor Edith]]: Elder Firbolg [[cleric-xphb|Cleric]] of [[Chauntea]].
 Edith was last seen unconscious after being struck by a [[Memory Bolt]] and fainting, but was healed by Malachi and left with Brother Merric.